varocketry/guitar-mastery-hub/public/lessons/lesson_022_a_shape_and_minor_barre_chords.md

 ### Advancement Guide

 **Ready for Lesson 23** if:
-- âœ“ Can play C major (A-shape) with 3+ strings clear
+- ✜ Can play C major (A-shape) with 3+ strings clear
-- âœ“ Can play Fm and Cm with reasonable clarity
+- ✜ Can play Fm and Cm with reasonable clarity
-- âœ“ Can play Am → F → C → G progression slowly
+- ✜ Can play Am → F → C → G progression slowly
-- âœ“ Understand difference between major and minor
+- ✜ Understand difference between major and minor

 **Need More Time** if:
 - Struggling to form A-shape chords at all